Careers360 Logo

 Its unit is Tm/A.

-Magnetic Materials
+Magnetic Properties of Materials

 Based on the magnetic behaviour of different magnetic materials, Faraday divided the magnetic materials into three categories:-

-1. Diamagnetic:- The substances placed in a magnetic field are feebly magnetized in opposite direction to the magnetizing field are called diamagnetic substances.
+The substances placed in a magnetic field are feebly magnetized in opposite direction to the magnetizing field are called diamagnetic substances.

 When a diamagnetic substance is placed inside an external magnetic field, then the magnetic field inside the diamagnetic field is slightly less than the external magnetic field.
 When diamagnetic material is kept inside a non-uniform magnetic field, it prefers to move from the stronger magnetic field to the weaker magnetic field.
 Despite the application of a strong magnetic field, the diamagnetic effects are weak to be detected.
-Some of the examples of diamagnetic substances include zinc, gold, copper, bismuth, silver, lead, glass, marble, helium, etc
+Some of examples of diamagnetic substances include zinc, gold, copper, bismuth, silver, lead, glass, marble, helium, etc

 A diamagnetic substance has a small negative value for the magnetic susceptibility

-The order is of 10-6 to 10-3(negative).
+The order is of 106 to 103(negative).

-2. Paramagnetic:- The substances, in the direction of the magnetizing field, are weakly magnetized and known as paramagnetic substances.
+The substances, in the direction of the magnetizing field, are weakly magnetized and known as paramagnetic substances.

 If the paramagnetic substance is kept inside an external magnetic field, it is observed that the magnetic field inside the substance is slightly greater than the external magnetic field.
 A paramagnetic substance, when placed in a non-uniform magnetic field, tends to move from the weaker part of the magnetic field to the stronger part.
 When a strong magnetic field is there, then the paramagnetic effects are perceptible.
 Examples of paramagnetic substances are aluminium, sodium, antimony, platinum, copper chloride, liquid oxygen etc.